learn-co-curriculum/puts-print-and-return-readme/README.md

-# Print, Puts, and Return
+# Print Puts and Return

 ## Overview